brandai/brandai-cli/README.md

 # brandai-cli

-Command line tool that can help you easily sync your style assets from [Brand.ai](https://brand.ai) to your current working environment.
+Command line tool that helps you sync your style assets on [Brand.ai](https://brand.ai) with your working environment.

 ## Installation
 ```